 Regularly consuming your comfort food can lead to many physical ailments, such as obesity.
 This might be because emotional eating can act as a barrier to healthy weight loss.
 Some other harmful health effects of emotional eating are increased blood pressure, low levels of sodium, etc.

 Emotional eating is also related to emotional and mental difficulties.
-In the year 2018, a research study was conducted to understand if “emotional eating types are associated with unique psychological and physical health correlates”.
-The results revealed that eating as a reaction to feeling depressed, anxious, or bored, is related to difficulties in emotion regulation, overall psychological well-being, and symptoms of eating disorders.
+In 2018, a research study was conducted to understand if “emotional eating types are associated with unique psychological and physical health correlates.”
+The results revealed that eating as a reaction to feeling depressed, anxious, or bored is related to difficulties in emotion regulation, overall psychological well-being, and symptoms of eating disorders.

 It is an eating disorder in which a person regularly consumes huge amounts of food.
 Such a person feels like they are unable to stop eating.
 They feel a loss of control.

-According to research published in the International Journal of Eating Disorders, binge eating is closely related to emotional eating.
-Interestingly, emotions in general are closely related to eating.
+Interestingly, emotions, in general, are closely related to eating.
 People with binge eating disorder are more likely to eat as a result of experiencing uncomfortable emotions.

 For example, you are waiting to hear from colleges.
 You are not sure you will get in.
 In that time of feeling stressed, you try to satisfy all your food cravings as a coping mechanism.
 You stress eat.
 Doing so might provide temporary comfort.
 It will, however, become troublesome if it becomes a frequent occurrence.